affjljoo3581/Expanda/docs/source/expanda.ext.wikipedia.rst

 Introduction
 ------------
 **Wikipedia** ([#]_) is one of the most famous datasets in NLP.
 It has enormous scale of text and contains diverse categories.
-Also, there are multi-lingual versions of Wikipedia.
+Also, Wikipedia has multi-lingual versions of articles.
 It is frequently used to pretrain NLP models (especially language model).

 Data structure of Wikipedia is based on *MediaWiki* ([#]_) which is a free and open-source wiki engine.
 All Wikipedia contents are written in *MediaWiki* grammar.
 There are many nested structures and messy components in raw contents.
-Thanks to `mwparserfromhell` ([#]_), MediaWiki-formatted contents would be parsed and each component would be altered to plain texts.
+Thanks to mwparserfromhell_, MediaWiki-formatted contents would be parsed and each component would be altered to plain texts.

 Simply, this extension extracts plain texts from Wikipedia dump file.
 It supports multi-core processing to enhance extracting speed.
 Too short sentences